dortania/OpenCore-Post-Install/universal/sleep.md

 * iGPU wake is partially broken due to numerous hacks apple uses in AppleGraphicsPowerManagement.kext with real Macs, to get around this you'll likely need `igfxonln=1` to force all displays online.
 Obviously test first to make sure you have this issue.
 * AAPL,ig-platform-id `07009B3E` may fail for desktop Coffee Lake (UHD 630) users, you can try `00009B3E` instead. `0300923E` is also known to work sometimes.

+Other iGPU notes:

+* Some systems with iGPUs (e.g. Kaby Lake and Coffee Lake) may cause system instability in lower power states, and can sometimes manifest as NVMe kernel panics.
+To resolve, you can add `forceRenderStandby=0` to your boot-args to disable RC6 Render Standby.
+See here for more info: [IGP causes NVMe Kernel Panic CSTS=0xffffffff #1193](https://github.com/acidanthera/bugtracker/issues/1193)

 Special note for 4k Displays with AMD dGPUs:

 * Some displays may fail to wake randomly, mainly caused by AGDC preferences.
 To fix, apply this to your dGPU in DeviceProperties: